ruudvish10/Next.js_Dashboard/README.md

 ## Next.js Finance Dashboard

-This is the code for the finance tracker dashboard application.
+This is the code for the Finance Dashboard application.